-Stainless Steel (SST) is commonly brazed and welded at Altair Technologies.
-Stainless is a low vapor pressure material and is frequently used in very high vacuum applications.
+Stainless steel is a low vapor pressure material and is frequently used in very high vacuum applications.
 The heating of SST causes Chromium Oxide to form at the surface of SST components.
-This creates a poor wetting surface (see Blog Post on Brazing) that prevents braze filler-alloys from flowing uniformly.
+This creates a poor wetting surface that prevents braze filler-alloys from flowing uniformly.